Financial-Times/origami/libraries/o3-figma-sb-links/README.md

 export const ButtonSmall = ButtonStories.ButtonSmall;
 ```

-The story IDs are composite of title and exported component name.
-In our case title is combination of `BRAND` and `COMPONENT` and component name is `VARIANT`.
+The story IDs are a composite of the Component's title and exported name.
+In our case, title is combination of `BRAND` and `COMPONENT` and component name is `VARIANT`.
 The story ID is then:

 ```txt
 core-o3-button--button